 2. Blueprint on sectorial skills cooperation for the maritime technology sector

-The maritime technology sector has been identified with other 5 sectors to pilot this initiative.
-The European maritime technology industry is a world leader in terms of innovation and key enabler, providing the more advanced technologies and structures needed to ensure the development of all maritime activities, such as offshore renewable energy, shipbuilding or aquaculture.
+The European maritime technology industry is a world leader in terms of innovation and a key enabler.
+It provides those more advanced technologies and structures needed for the development of all maritime activities, such as offshore renewable energy, shipbuilding or aquaculture.
 It also figures among the industrial ecosystems for recovery, identified recently in the new ‘European Skills Agenda for sustainable competitiveness, social fairness and resilience’ published on 1 July 2020.

-4. Ocean literacy
+3. Ocean literacy

-Other projects also contribute to ocean literacy such as:
+Other initiatives also contribute to ocean literacy:

 Search all news